chainstacklabs/starknet-cairo-odyssey/Article-2.md

 end

 func variable_examples{}():
-  // required to use local variables allow_locals
+  # required to use local variables
+  alloc_locals

-  // creating alias by value
+  # creating alias by value
   let a = 5
   let b = 3

-  // creating alias by reference. x value is 5 let x = a
+  # creating alias by reference. x value is 5
+  let x = a

-  // constant, can not be re assigned const ten = 10
+  # constant, can not be re assigned
+  const ten = 10

-  // res is 15 here, 5 * 3
+  # res is 15 here, 5 * 3
   tempvar res = a * b

-  //local varible. c is 15
+  # local varible. c is 15
   local c = ten + a

-  // re-assign aliased variable
+  # re-assign aliased variable
   let b = 2

-  // re-assign tempvar. res is 10 here, 5 * 2
+  # re-assign tempvar. res is 10 here, 5 * 2
   tempvar res = a * b

+  return ()

 end

 ```

 Notice that in order to re-assign a variable, you have to indicate the variable type (`tempvar`, `let`).